Common Management Admission Test: CMAT Eligibility

-CMAT in other countries
+Other countries

 CMAT is also conducted by the Tribhuvan University of Nepal in compulsion to get admission in management faculty of the university.
-The students are required to obtain at least 40 marks to attend the classes of Bachelor in Business Administration (BBA), Bachelor in Information Management (BIM), Bachelor in Business Management (BBM), Bachelor in Hotel Management (BHM), Bachelor in Travel and Tourism Management (BTTM).
+The students are required to obtain at least 40 marks to attend the classes of Bachelor in Business Administration (BBA), Bachelor in Information Management (BIM), Bachelor in Business Management (BBM), Bachelor in Hotel Management (BHM), and Bachelor in Travel and Tourism Management (BTTM).